The Grist Mill on the Sangamon River, New Salem

 The original painting, which is 47″ x 28″ was part of a retrospective 1996 exhibit of 9 Menard County artists.
 It is owned by private collectors Dave and Pam Williams who generously agreed to its reproduction to benefit the work of Menard County Trails & Greenways.

-2 Print Sizes Available
+2 Print Sizes and Greeting Card 4-packs are Available

 Shipping is included in the price.